 You must apply for a Primary School place between 11th November 2019 and 15th January 2020.
 Please visit the Derbyshire County Council’s website, using the link below, for more information and to make an application.

 The Mease Spencer currently has Reception pupils only with a planned admission number of 30 pupils.
 If there are already 30 pupils in the class and an application is made, this will be rejected by the local authority.
 There is an appeals process should parents/carers wish to challenge a decision to refuse entry.

 If you do not live in Derbyshire, you must apply through the council covering the area in which you live.

 If you are moving to Derbyshire and would like your child to move to The Mease Spencer Academy (in our current Reception class) at any other than the normal admission/transfer time, you will need to apply for an in-year admission.
-You can apply by telephone 01629 537499, email: firstname.lastname@example.org or online using the link below.
+You can apply by telephoning 01629 533190 where you will put through to a call centre, by email: firstname.lastname@example.org or online using the link below.